 In Sagres, I stayed at the Lighthouse Hostel, a gorgeous villa with a great pool and outdoor bar.
 I completely forgot to pay my beer tab when I left there, so I hope that by linking to them now I’ll have repaid my dues!
 My indebtedness aside, I strongly recommend a stay at the Lighthouse as it’s the perfect spot to chill.
-I planned to stay only one day in Sagres but ended up staying four only because of the hostel.

 Add-on: the Azores